 After about a year of “Making the Cause Known”, Anna was joined by Dr. Joanna Lyons, Mary Evelyn Flieger, RN, and Agnes Marie Ulbrich, RN, and on September 30, 1925, the Medical Mission Sisters began.
 Our headquarters were in Washington, D.C. until the late 1930s when we were invited by Cardinal Dennis Dougherty to Philadelphia.
-It remains our North American Headquarters today.
-Our International Headquarters is in London, England.
+Philadelphia remains our North American headquarters today.
+Our international headquarters is in London, England.

 From its inception we have offered care and compassion to millions of individuals in the world.
-As the times and the needs have evolved, so too has our focus in mission — from curative, to preventative, to promotive, to community-based, to holistic health care.
+As the times and the needs have evolved, so too has our focus in mission — from curative, to include preventative, promotive, community-based, and holistic health care.
 We also advocate and work for the health of our Earth and for a just sharing of our world’s limited resources.
 In every ministry, each of us strives to be a healing presence in the community of life.

-In addition to our 500 Canonical members — Sisters who make life vows of poverty, chastity and obedience — Medical Mission Sisters have had Associate members for over 30 years.
-They share our mission of healing presence and commit themselves to live it purposefully in their own individual areas of service and ways of life.
+In addition to our Canonical members who make life vows of poverty, chastity and obedience, we have had Associate members for almost 50 years.
+These women and men share the mission of healing presence and commit themselves to live it purposefully in their individual areas of service and ways of life.

 Above photograph: Our First Four members (L-R): Dr. Joanna Lyons, Dr. Anna Dengel, Mary Evelyn Flieger, RN, and Agnes Marie Ulbrich, RN